Bayesian log-Gaussian Cox process regression: applications to meta-analysis of neuroimaging working memory studies: Discussion

-There are several ways in which our work can be extended.
-A potential future direction is to study the conditions, such as sample size or minimum number of foci, under which it is possible to estimate several global or spatially varying effects using the LGCP.
+Our work can be extended in several ways.
+One possible direction for future research is to perform a head-to-head comparison of existing methodologies that can be used for posterior inference with the proposed LGCP model in the context of CBMA.
+However, given the computation time required to apply these methods to a 3D problem, such a comparison might be too long.
+Another potential future direction is to study the conditions, such as sample size or minimum number of foci, under which it is possible to estimate several global or spatially varying effects using the LGCP.
 Such work can be of importance for practical implementations since it will provide some guidance regarding the complexity of meta-regression models that can be fit to a given dataset.
-One other option would be consider a random effects LGCP model where:

-where $\epsilon_i$ are the random effect terms with $\epsilon_i\sim\mathcal{N}\left(0,\sigma^2_\epsilon\right)$.
-This extension would account for further variability among the observed point patterns.
-Gradient expression are still available in closed form and hence inference for this model is still feasible by jointly updating the random effects parameters $\left\{\epsilon_i\right\}_{i=1}^I$ along with the remaining parameters of the LGCP.

-Another possibility is to use some additional information about the foci such as $p$-values or $T$ scores.
-These values can be attached as marks to the existing point patterns in order to improve estimation of the intensity function.
-Such an approach can enrich the inferences obtained from a meta-analysis by characterising the magnitude of activation in each region as opposed to the localisation of activations, which is the question that current methods address.
-Finally, it would be interesting to see how point pattern data can be combined with IBMA data so that a meta-analysis can take advantage of all the available information on a topic. \citet{Radua2012} have already done some work for kernel-based methods but the problem still needs to be tackled for spatial models as well.
+Another open problem is how to use some additional information about the foci such as $p$-values or $T$-scores.
+These values can be attached as marks to the existing point patterns.
+Such an approach can enrich the inferences obtained from a CBMA by characterising the magnitude of activation in each region as opposed to the localisation of activations, which is the question that current methods address.
+Finally, it is worth considering a zero-truncated LGCP model.
+The reason is that several CBMAs use data from databases such as BrainMap \citep{Laird2005}, where only studies with at least one focus are registered.
+For such applications, a model that does not account for the zero-truncation can provide biased intensity estimates, especially when the expected number of foci per study is low.
+Currently, very few of the existing approaches propose adjustments for this potential problem.